5 Young Professional Journalist Program

 Grant PeriodFall Start

-Fulbright Germany’s journalists program provides talented young U.S. journalists the opportunity to come to Germany for a research and practice-oriented experience and to enable them to gain insights into the political, economic, cultural, and social fabric of the host country.
-The approximately 10-month stay starts in September and typically begins with the grantees undertaking individual research, followed by one or more internships with German institutions of print or broadcast media.
+Fulbright Germany’s journalists program provides talented early career U.S. journalists the opportunity to come to Germany for a research and practice-oriented experience and to gain insights into the political, economic, cultural, and social fabric of the host country.
+The 10-month stay starts in September and typically begins with the grantees undertaking individual research, followed by one or more internships with German media institutions.
+The website https://medialandscapes.org/country/germany offers further information on Germany’s dynamic media market.

 8 - 10 months for Bachelor's and Master's Degree Levels.